Professional and Personal Social Media Guides

 - Check punctuation, spelling, and word choice before posting.
 Remember, words matter.

-- It is best to not post or comment on social media during work hours.
-Refer to your
+- It is best not to post or comment on social media during work hours.
+Refer to your employer’s policy regarding social media.

-employer’s policy regarding social media. - Do not post negative commentary about your work, the company, co-workers, etc.
+- Do not post negative commentary about your work, the company, co-workers, etc.

-- Do not post confidential or untrue information about the company nor your job.
-Again,
+- Do not post confidential or untrue information about the company or your job.
+Again, refer to your employer’s social media policy.

-refer to your employer’s social media policy. - Do not post your opinions as facts.
-State that your opinion is indeed, an opinion.
+- Do not post your opinions as facts.
+State that your opinion is indeed an opinion.

 - Fact check before posting!